Jewish Theological Seminary of America

-The Jewish Theological Seminary (JTS) is a Conservative Jewish education organization in New York City, New York.
+The Jewish Theological Seminary (JTS) is a Conservative Jewish education organization in New York City.
 It is one of the academic and spiritual centers of Conservative Judaism as well as a hub for academic scholarship in Jewish studies.
 The Jewish Theological Seminary Library is one of the most significant collections of Judaica in the world.

+The JTS was founded in 1886 by Sabato Morais and Henry Pereira Mendes.